Hayner

-Hayner William Monjardim Cordeiro (born 2 October 1995), simply known as Hayner, is a Brazilian professional footballer who plays as a right back for CRB, on loan from Santos.
+Hayner William Monjardim Cordeiro (born 2 October 1995), simply known as Hayner, is a Brazilian professional footballer who plays as a right back for Vila Nova, on loan from Santos.

 Career

 Early career

 Hayner was born in Serra, Espírito Santo, and was a youth product of local Rio Branco-ES.
 He made his first team debut with the club on 1 February 2014, coming on as a second-half substitute in a 2–0 Campeonato Capixaba Série B away loss to Atlético Itapemirim.

 Mainly a backup during his first year, Hayner became a regular starter during the 2015 campaign as the club won the 2015 Campeonato Capixaba.
 He also scored his first senior goal during the competition, netting his team's second in a 2–1 home win over Vitória-ES on 7 February of that year.

 Bahia

 On 19 June 2015, Hayner was announced at Série B side Bahia, along with fellow Rio Branco teammate João Paulo; he was initially assigned to the under-20 squad.
 He made his debut for the club on 19 August, starting in a 1–0 home success over Sport Recife, for the year's Copa Sudamericana.

 On 26 January 2016, Hayner renewed his contract with Bahia until May 2017, being definitely promoted to the main squad.
 He featured regularly during the 2016 Campeonato Baiano, and scored three goals during the competition.